nanaji0133/GIT-COMMANDS/readme.txt

 --> do changes in the branch and push, merge with the master branch

 git reset HEAD <branch name> --- to untrack a file

+git merge test  ---merging the test branch to the main branch